open-contracting/standard/standard/docs/en/getting_started/contracting_process.md

 The Open Contracting Data Standard helpdesk provide [a technical assessment template](http://www.open-contracting.org/resources/ocds-technical-assessment-template/) that can be used to identify the different systems involved in managing data on each stage of the contracting process.

-### Extending OCDS

-Version 1.0 of the OCDS schema is optimised for procurement-type contracts.

-However, using extensions OCDS can also be used to model other kinds contracting process.

-[Contact the helpdesk](../support/index.md) for support to model your contracting processes using OCDS.